E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/OpenQubit/readme.rst

 Source Code Documentation
 _________________________

+The source code is accompanied with `sphinx <http://www.sphinx-doc.org/en/stable/>`_ documentation located in sub-directory *doc*.
+Instractions for sphinx installation can be found `here <http://www.sphinx-doc.org/en/stable/>`_.
-The source code documentation is given at https://gitlab.e-cam2020.eu:10443/Quantum-Dynamics/QC/doc The documentation files (html and latex format) are obtained by executing the following command in the doc directory
+The html documentation files can be obtained by executing the following command in the *doc* sub-directory

 ::

         cd ./doc

-        doxygen LocConQubit_doxygen_settings
+        make html

+The generated documentation is located in the *./doc/_build/html/index.html*